debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ```C
 if (mode??? == 0x2d)
 ```
-This is another branch that is taken when you start recording a video.
+This is another branch that is taken when you start/stop recording a video because we can see the string that tells us that the camera's status.
 When we press the record button in the app we could find a packet with the value `0x2d` at that spot and we'd know it's a packet to start recording.

 So let's enter the `enterSelfCheckingMode` function, to then see the branches that can be taken inside of there...